Getting Data

 The mice treated with psilocybin survived longer and experienced a higher quality of life.
 Improvements in fur quality and vitality were clear, and the mice appeared more youthful than their untreated counterparts.

-These findings suggest that psilocybin could one day be used to target multiple hallmarks of aging at once, potentially revolutionizing how we approach age-related diseases and longevity therapies.
+These findings suggest that psilocybin may one day be used to target multiple hallmarks of aging simultaneously, potentially revolutionizing the approach to age-related diseases and longevity therapies.

 Please sign in to leave a comment